AKSW/ldwpo/misc/useCases/README.md

 ===

 There are three possible toy experiments to run LDWPO:
-* runningQualisBrasilProjectReports.sh
+* **runningQualisBrasilProjectReports.sh** - create some documents in reports folder;
+* **runningQualisConversion.sh** - extract data from legacy system and upload as linked data, using Sparqlify; and
+* **runningQualisInterlinking.sh** - interlink data to DBpeda, using LIMES.

-To do that, the environment should be setup:
+To run those experiments, the environment should be setup:
+* install LIMES, Sparqlify, Virtuoso TripleStore, MySql Server following the instructions;
-- user and password for virtuoso = "dba" and "dba"
+* change user and password for virtuoso TripleStore= "dba" and "dba";
-- user and password for mysql =
+* change user, database, and password for Mysql Server = "qualisproject", "qualisproject", "qualisproject";
-- install LIMES
-- install Sparqlify
-- create the sh files for calling LIMES and Sparqlify (Ivan did that for me)

- we can execute toy experiments for:
- - executing the workflow for qualisConversion LDWProject 2005
- - executing the workflow for qualisConversion LDWProject 2006
- - executing the workflow for qualisInterlinking LDWProject
- - generating the LDWProject Report of qualisConversion